es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 	$ bazel run //app:_blinkLufaExampleUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4

 We again use screen for showing the communication.
-But now we open screen with the port of the elasticnode.
+But now we open screen with the port of the Elastic Node.
-As mentioned before, to determine the port of the elasticnode plug in and out and check in the devices list.
+As mentioned before, to determine the port of the Elastic Node plug in and out and check in the devices list.
-In our case the port of the elasticnode is "ttyACM1".
+In our case the port of the Elastic Node is "ttyACM1".
 For printing the communication we use:

     $ sudo screen /dev/ttyACM1